1

 吳王濞者,高帝兄劉仲之子也。 高帝已定天下七年,立劉仲為代王。 而匈奴攻代,劉仲不能堅守,棄國亡,閒行走雒陽,自歸天子。 天子為骨肉故,不忍致法,廢以為郃陽侯。 高帝十一年秋,淮南王英布反,東并荊地,劫其國兵,西度淮,擊楚,高帝自將往誅之。 劉仲子沛侯濞年二十,有氣力,以騎將從破布軍蘄西,會甀,布走。 荊王劉賈為布所殺,無後。 上患吳、會稽輕悍,無壯王以填之,諸子少,乃立濞於沛為吳王,王三郡五十三城。 已拜受印,高帝召濞相之,謂曰:「若狀有反相。」 心獨悔,業已拜,因拊其背,告曰:「漢後五十年東南有亂者,豈若邪? 然天下同姓為一家也,慎無反!」 濞頓首曰:「不敢。」

 The King of Wu, Bi, was the son of Liu Zhong, the elder brother of Emperor Gao.
 In the seventh year after Emperor Gao had pacified the realm, he appointed Liu Zhong as the King of Dai.
 When the Xiongnu attacked Dai, Liu Zhong could not hold his ground.
 He abandoned his kingdom and fled, traveling in secret to Luoyang, where he surrendered himself to the emperor.
 Because they were bound by blood, the emperor could not bring himself to impose the full penalty of the law.
 He stripped Liu Zhong of his kingship and demoted him to the Marquis of Heyang.
 In the autumn of Emperor Gao's eleventh year, Ying Bu, the King of Huainan, rose in rebellion.
 He annexed the territory of Jing to the east, commandeered its troops, crossed the Huai River westward, and attacked Chu.
 Emperor Gao personally led an army to put him down.
 Liu Zhong's son Bi, the Marquis of Pei, was twenty years old and a man of great vigor.
 Serving as a cavalry commander, he joined the campaign that defeated Ying Bu's forces west of Qi.
 They converged at Zhui, and Ying Bu fled.
 Liu Jia, the King of Jing, had been killed by Ying Bu and left no heir.
 The emperor was troubled that the people of Wu and Kuaiji were fierce and unruly, yet there was no strong king to keep them in check.
 Since all his own sons were still young, he appointed Bi as the King of Wu at Pei, granting him dominion over three commanderies and fifty-three cities.
-After receiving the seal, Emperor Gao summoned Bi to look at him and said: "Your appearance has rebellious features."
-He regretted in his heart, but the appointment was already made, so he patted his back and warned: "Fifty years after Han, if there is chaos in the southeast, would it be you?
-But the realm's same surname is one family, be careful not to rebel!"
-Bi kowtowed and said: "I dare not."
+After Bi had received the seal of investiture, Emperor Gao summoned him, looked him over, and said, "Your features have the look of a rebel."
+In his heart he regretted it, but the appointment was already made.
+He therefore patted Bi on the back and warned, "Fifty years after the founding of Han, if there is turmoil in the southeast, would it not be you?
+Yet all who share the Liu surname under heaven are one family—take care not to rebel!"
+Bi kowtowed and said, "I dare not."

 2